LordVeovis/docker-gitlab/README.md

 * go 1.8.4
 * dillon's cron 4.5

-* Gitlab 10.2.2
+* Gitlab 10.2.4
 * gitlab Shell 5.9.3
 * sidekiq 5.0.4

 # Configuration

-The first time the container is launched, it initialize the /config directory, then stop itself to let you review all settings according to your environment.
+The first time the container is launched, it initializes the /config directory, then stops itself to let you review all settings according to your environment.
 This directory *MUST* be mapped to keep the same configuration of your gitlab environment, including the generated secrets, through the updates.

 ## Environment variables